thiagobodruk/bible/README.md

 # Bible: XML and JSON
 Do you want to create a Bible based app?
 What about an API for Bible verses search?
-Now you can do this... using sources in your very own language!
-The main objective of this project is to allow people to create Bible related apps using XML and JSON sources in multiple Bible versions.
-Do you like it?
-Help us to go even further.
-Support this project! :)
+Now you can do this, using sources in your very own language!
+The main objective of this project is to allow people to create Bible related apps using XML and JSON.
+Do you like this idea?
+Help us to go even further. **Support this project! :)**

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=A9FM66AQT672L&lc=US&item_name=Bible%20Sources&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)